nuhgooyin/net-nurture/README.md

   - Implement feedback from Alpha
   - Integrate third-party API from Google Gmail, to obtain all contact information
   - User can link their Gmail account
-  - Initial fetch of profile data and conversation data from linked applications, such as Gmail (long-running task)
+  - The initial fetch of profile data and conversation data from linked applications, such as Gmail (long-running task)
+  - Interact with a webhook by Gmail to receive updates. (webhook)
+  - Implement email sequencing which enable users to set automated emails (long-running task).
   - Reminders are given through dashboard notifications.
-  - Interact with a webhook by Gmail to receive updates. (webhook)

 ### Final Version
 - **Date**: Jul 25, 2024, 4:00:00 PM